-- 10.1 This is the draft Neighbourhood Plan for South Woodham Ferrers.
-It will be subject to formal consultation (known as 'Regulation 14' consultation) and any necessary amendments made before being submitted to Chelmsford City Council who will start the 'examination process'. - 10.2 The City Council will formally consult on the submission version of the Neighbourhood Plan and appoint an independent examiner to review the Plan and any comments made in response to it.
-Following this, the examiner will issue a report to the City Council advising whether: - The Plan should proceed to referendum. - The Plan should proceed to referendum subject to modification. - The Plan should not proceed to referendum. - 10.3 For the examiner to advise that the Plan proceed to referendum it will need to be demonstrated that the Plan meets what are called the 'Basic Conditions'.
+- 10.1 This is the submission version of the Neighbourhood Plan for South Woodham Ferrers.
+It will be subject to formal consultation by Chelmsford City Council prior to independent examination. - 10.2 The Examiner will review the Plan and any comments made in response to it.
+Following this, they will issue a report to the City Council advising whether: - The Plan should proceed to referendum. - The Plan should proceed to referendum subject to modification. - The Plan should not proceed to referendum. - 10.3 For the Examiner to advise that the Plan proceed to referendum it will need to be demonstrated that the Plan meets what are called the 'Basic Conditions'.
 These include showing that the Plan is in general conformity with the strategic objectives of the Local Development Plan (i.e.: the Chelmsford Local Plan). - 10.4 Chelmsford City Council will organise the referendum.
 All people of voting age in South Woodham Ferrers are eligible to vote on whether the Plan should be brought into force ('made') or not.
 If more than 50% of all people who turnout vote in favour of making the Plan, then it will become part of the suite of planning policies used by Chelmsford City Council to help shape and determine planning applications in South Woodham Ferrers.